How To Deal With Pressler, Felt & Warshaw LLP

 Step 1: Send a Debt Verification Letter

-If they can’t validate the debt within this 30-day period, you probably don’t need to pay it.
-If they do validate the debt, you need to decide what to do next.
+If they can’t validate the debt within these 30 days, you probably don’t need to pay it.
+If they do validate the debt, you’ll need to decide what to do next.

 Step 2: Decide What To Do Next

-Once Pressler, Felt & Warshaw validates the debt, you get to choose your next action.
-You can:
+After Pressler, Felt & Warshaw validates the debt, you have a few options:

 Dispute the debt.